danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 called the "4-way handshake" to prove knowledge of the PSK and derive traffic encryption keys for bulk wireless data.
 The same deployement technique is typically used in residential or small office/home office networks.
-If the PSK for wireless authentication is the same for all clients that connect to the same WLAN, the shared key will be available to all nodes, including attackers, so it is possible to mount an active on-path attack.
+If the PSK for the wireless authentication is the same for all devices that connect to the same WLAN, the shared key will be available to all nodes, including attackers, so it is possible to mount an active on-path attack.